aftermath321/weather-app/README.md

-A simple Weather App made using NextJS and Tailwind.
+A simple Weather App made using NextJS,TypeScipt and Tailwind.
 API used is https://open-meteo.com/.

 ## Getting Started